davidklimantovich/ICS20-Summative-log/README.md

-Screen shots of our process
+Some screen shots of our code
 <br>

 ![Code for game](https://github.com/davidklimantovich/ICS20-Summative-log/blob/master/Sceenshots.PNG)